freedomlesiagho/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that adds execute permissions to all subdirectories of the current working directory for the owner, group owners and all other users
+A script that creates a directory called my_dir with permission 751 in the working directory